JoCasta Zamarripa

 JoCasta Zamarripa (born March 8, 1976) is an American politician and former member of the Wisconsin State Assembly.
 A Democrat, she represented the 8th assembly district for 10 years.
 She is now a member of the Milwaukee Common Council.
 Prior to winning elective office, Zamarripa worked as an outreach coordinator for Planned Parenthood.

+Zamarripa is the Democratic nominee in the 2026 Wisconsin Secretary of State election.

 Biography

 Born in Milwaukee, Wisconsin, Zamarripa graduated from the University of Wisconsin-Milwaukee in 2005.
 She was elected to the 8th Wisconsin State Assembly district in 2010.
 Previously, she had worked as an outreach coordinator at Planned Parenthood of Wisconsin.
 In the heavily Democratic 8th district, Zamarripa has never faced a significant challenge outside the Democratic primary election.
 In 2010, 2012 and 2014, she faced repeated unsuccessful challenges in that primary from Laura Manriquez.
 Otherwise, her only ballot opposition was a 2010 effort by independent Ramona Rivas (although Manriquez mounted a write-in campaign).
 In each election, Zamarripa won 83% or more of the general election vote.

 In a July 2012 interview with the Milwaukee Journal Sentinel, she announced that she is bisexual.
 She was one of four openly LGBT members of the Wisconsin Legislature, alongside Senator Tim Carpenter (D–Milwaukee) and Representatives Mark Spreitzer (D–Beloit) and Todd Novak (R–Dodgeville).
 In 2014, she was included as part of the annual "40 under 40" list in The Advocate.

 In 2017, Zamarripa attended Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.